Ricks-Lab/gpu-utils/README.md

 # amdgpu-utils
-A set of utilities for monitoring AMD GPU performances and modifying control settings.
+A set of utilities for monitoring AMD GPU performance and modifying control settings.

 In order to use any of these utilities, you must have the *amdgpu* open source driver package installed.
 You also must first set your linux machine to boot with